SitecorePowerShell/Book/installation/README.md

 The SPE module installs like any other for Sitecore.

-[Download](https://marketplace.sitecore.net/Modules/Sitecore_PowerShell_console.aspx) the module from the [Sitecore Marketplace](https://marketplace.sitecore.net/) and install through the _Installation Wizard_.
+[Download](https://github.com/SitecorePowerShell/Console/releases) the module from the GitHub releases page and install through the _Installation Wizard_.

 Following the installation you'll find these new items added to the Sitecore menu: